OswalDev/OswalDev/README.md

 My name is Oswaldo Soto, and i'm React frontend Developer.

-After my first steps of coding with C and C++, i'm currently learning and building PWA's using the MERN stack.
+After my first steps of coding with C and C++ where i could find my passion for Algorithms and Data Structures i started working more with JavaScript and PHP, i'm currently learning and building PWA's using the MERN stack.
 I love to build, learn and have fun along the way.

 ### 💻 Languages